 - Developmental delays

-- Self-abusive behavior such as head banging
+- Self-abusive behaviour such as head banging

-For preschoolers signs of attachment disorders are said to be:
+For pre-schoolers signs of attachment disorders are said to be:

 - Superficially engaging or charming